Yasaswini25/serde-json/README.md

-# Develop an npm package in typescript for serializing JSON objects to their wire representation.
+# Develop serializing JSON objects to their wire representation in Typescript.